Play With Sea Turtles on a Black Sand Beach in Hawaii

 Punalu’u Black Sand Beach

-There are also freshwater springs entering the ocean at Punalu’u, which the turtles use to hydrate.
-Snorkelling directly over the underwater springs (you can feel the freshwater layer) with turtles swimming past is the experience most people describe as the highlight.
+Freshwater springs enter the ocean at Punalu’u, which the turtles use for hydration.
+Snorkelling over the underwater spring vents - you can feel the cold freshwater layer meeting the warm salt water - with turtles swimming past is the specific experience most people describe as the highlight of a Big Island visit.
+The beach has a parking area, restrooms, and a small cafĂ©.

-20 miles further south at South Point, Papakolea is one of four green sand beaches in the world.
-The green colour comes from olivine crystals eroded from the cinder cone surrounding the bay.
-The beach sits inside a collapsed volcanic crater accessible by a 2.5-mile walk across rough terrain from the South Point road.
+Twenty miles further south at the island’s southernmost point, Papakolea is one of four green sand beaches in the world.
+The colour comes from olivine crystals eroded from the cinder cone that forms the bay; the enclosed crescent of green-tinged sand backed by volcanic cliffs is unlike anything else in Hawaii.
+The beach sits inside a collapsed volcanic crater accessible by a 2.5-mile walk across rough ranch terrain from the South Point road.

 Hawaii Volcanoes National Park

-The Chain of Craters Road descends 3,700 feet from the summit to the coast, passing lava fields from multiple eruption periods.
-Drive it for the geological variety and the coastal views.
+The Chain of Craters Road descends 3,700 feet from the summit to the coast through lava fields from multiple eruption periods.
+The diversity of the volcanic landscape - active craters, lava tubes, coastal cliffs - makes this the most geologically varied road in Hawaii.

 Where to Stay

-Volcano Village (just outside the national park’s main entrance) has several guesthouses and B&Bs in rainforest setting at reasonable prices ($100-180/night).
+Volcano Village, just outside the national park’s main entrance, has guesthouses and B&Bs in rainforest at $100-180 per night.
 Kilauea Lodge is the established option.
-For Punalu’u beach access: Pahala is the nearest town with accommodation, 5 miles from the beach.
+For Punalu’u access, Pahala is the nearest town, five miles from the beach, with simple accommodation.